Atomic Commits: Concepts

 Posting commits using HTTP

-Since Commits contains cryptographic proof of authorship, they can be accepted at a public endpoint.
+Since Commits contain cryptographic proof of authorship, they can be accepted at a public endpoint.
 There is no need for authentication.

 The error will be a JSON object.